July 10th, 2018 This article was written by one of the medical writers at Hair Loss In Women and has been reviewed by a medical doctor.

 It’s available over-the-counter as well as by prescription, but because of it’s side effects, you should only use it for treating androgenetic alopecia under a doctor’s supervision.

 Side Effects of Cimetidine

 Some users get headaches, have dizziness, experience diarrhea, sleepiness, and in more extreme cases, depression, nervousness, and hallucinations.

 It’s not recommended for women that are pregnant, or if you’re taking antidepressants, antacids, or ketoconazole.

-Although it’s not expensive over-the-counter, it’s not recommended as a first option for female hair loss.
-There are more effective androgen blockers that your doctor may recommend before Cimetidine, such as Finasteride, Nizoral (with ketaconazole).
+Although it’s not expensive over-the-counter, it’s not recommended as the first option for female hair loss.
+There are more effective androgen blockers that your doctor may recommend before Cimetidine, such as Finasteride, Nizoral (with ketoconazole).
 Some women have even had success with the supplement saw palmetto.

 Spironolactone (Brand Name Aldactone)

 Spironolactone decreases the synthesis of testosterone, which converts to dihydrotestosterone (DHT) with the help of Type II 5-alpha reductase.
-DHT which is the main source of hair loss for women with androgenic alopecia.
-DHT basically attacks hair follicles causing hair to thin, and even kills hair follicles.
+DHT which is the main source of hair loss for women with androgenetic alopecia.
+DHT basically attacks hair follicles causing hair to thin and even kills hair follicles.